Carina-P/Skiers-Destinations/README.md

         - The rest is represented by "empty stars" adding upp to 5

         ![Implementation of stars to visualize ranking](wireframes/stars.jpg)
-    - Providing possibility to do **users own ranking of place**.
-When user has vote the list is interactively sorted and updated on the page.
+    - Possibility for user to do his/her **own ranking of a place**.
+When user has voted the list is interactively sorted and updated on the page.

     ![Implementation of voting](wireframes/pick.jpg)
     - Possibility for user to **send in his/her votes** to be added to the list:
-        - When hover the submit button: background is changed to black and font to yellow
     ![Implementation of submitting votes](wireframes/submit-votes.jpg)
-        - **Modal** with information if sending mail succeded or not.
+        - **Modal** that informats who the submitting went: succceded or not.

         ![Implementation of modal](wireframes/modal.jpg)
+- **File with javaScript** for implementing the **rating list-section** of page: assets/js/rating.js - The code is stored in **separate file** to make it easier to find specific code and easier to add new code in the future.
+The rest of the JavaScript code stored in assets/js/scripts.js.
+Negative effect is that loading time is a little longer with two javascript-files compared to loading of one file.
 - **Form for wishing** new ski resorts on the site.
     - Input fields:
         - **Name of resort** user wish to add - mandatory
         - The **reason** user wants to highlight to get resort added - voluntary
         - **Name of person** sending in wish - mandatory
-        - **Email address** to person - mandatory and must contain a @.
+        - **Email address** to person - mandatory and must contain an "@".
     - **Submit button**: when clicked the information of the form is sent by mail.
         - When hover over the button: background is changed to black and font to yellow